AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-date-initial-registration-1-intro.md

 #### Boundaries and relationships
-This profile is referenced by
+This extension is referenced by
 [ADHA Record of Consent from Australian Organ Donor Register](StructureDefinition-dh-consent-aodr-1.html).